Sports in Seattle: Major professional teams

 In 2013, Seattle's professional women's soccer team Seattle Reign FC, including several members of the World Cup winning US women's national team, opened their first season as Seattle Reign FC in the National Women's Soccer League at Starfire Sports Complex and played at Memorial Stadium in Seattle Center through 2018.
 Starting in the 2019 NWSL season, the rebranded Reign FC began play on their new home pitch at Tacoma's Cheney Stadium.
 During the 2019–20 offseason, the parent company of prominent French club Olympique Lyonnais bought a majority stake in Reign FC, and soon rebranded the side yet again as OL Reign.
 The team returned to Seattle in 2022 and now shares Lumen Field with the Seahawks and Sounders.

 In September 2012, the Seattle City Council agreed to move forward towards building a $490 million new arena in the SoDo, Seattle, neighborhood.
 This commitment was intended to help bring the NBA back to Seattle along with the NHL.
 Instead, five years later, on December 3, 2017, the Council approved the expansion of Key Arena in Seattle Center, under the direction of the Oak View Group.
 Three days later, on December 6, 2017, the NHL awarded a new franchise opportunity to Seattle.

 In 1976, Seattle was awarded a conditional NHL franchise; however, this opportunity did not come to fruition.
 The new professional hockey team was originally expected to join the league in the 2020-21 season, given an on-time completion of the Arena expansion project.
 On December 4, 2018, the NHL Board of Governors unanimously approved Seattle's bid to become the 32nd NHL team, being the Seattle Kraken.
 The Kraken's inaugural season was played in the revamped Key Arena - now Climate Pledge Arena - starting in October 2021.
 The new Seattle franchise expanded and rebalanced the league to four 8-team divisions, equal to the NFL in size.
 In just their second regular season, the Seattle Kraken made their first trip to the Stanley Cup Playoffs from the top Wild Card position in the Pacific Division (NHL).
 Unexpectedly, the Kraken defeated the previous-season's Stanley Cup winning Colorado Avalanche (NHL) in Game 7 of their first-round series, knocking out the defending champs and securing the 32nd franchise's first playoff series victory.

 In 2017, the Seattle Seawolves became one of the founding teams of the newly-formed Major League Rugby.
 The Seawolves won back-to-back titles in the first two seasons of the league's existence, defeating the Glendale Raptors 23–19 in 2018 and San Diego Legion 26–23 in 2019.

-In 2025, following the success of the Professional Women's Hockey League (PWHL) Takeover Tour game in Seattle, the city was awarded an expansion franchise known as the Seattle Torrent.
+In 2025, following the success of the PWHL Takeover Tour game in Seattle, the city was awarded a Professional Women's Hockey League (PWHL) expansion franchise known as the Seattle Torrent.